Categories

 Conserving our history

 Introduced in 1967 by International Business Machines (IBM).
-The floppy disk replaced the tape storage format, eventually going on to have a life span that ran all the way up the early 2000s.
-Generations of computer early adopters carried, traded, sold and spilt drinks on these portable data wonders for over 30 years!
+The floppy disk replaced the tape storage format, eventually going on to have a mainstream life span that ran all the way up the early 2000s.

 Image shows a 1984 Dysan floppy disk magazine advert from the article: Conserving our history courtesy of samplenerd.com